-NetworkVariable is a variable with its value tracked by the SDK.
-Its values are replicated to other nodes in your network regularly.
+NetworkVariable is a variable with its value tracked by the Netcode SDK.
+Its values are replicated to other clients connected to the server regularly.
 When a client connects initially to a host, all relevant

 NetworkVariable latest values "state" will be replicated to that new client.
 Your state gets updated at regular intervals.

-NetworkVariable can be referenced in this doc as "state" or as "Netvars" or as replicated vars.
+NetworkVariable can be referenced in this doc as "state" or as "NetVar" or as "replicated variable".

 The data can be custom containers and complex structures such as inventory structs.

-By default, Netcode comes with three different containers.
+By default, Netcode comes with two different containers.

 ints.
-The List and Dictionary implementations are wrappers around the .NET equivalents.
-They are event-driven and have a list of events to be synced.
+The List implementation is a wrapper around the .NET equivalent.
+It is event-driven and has a list of events to be synced.
 The default implementations come with flexibility in terms of settings.
-Containers can be setup to sync Client To Server, Server To Client, or Bidirectional.
+Containers can be setup to sync client-to-server, server-to-client, or bi-directional.
 It can also be set to target specific clients using custom delegates.

-NetworkVariable container is a wrapper container around the value, the value has be accessed using the
+NetworkVariable container is a wrapper container around the stored value, the value has be accessed using the

-NetworkVariable container is however considered production ready for simple types.
+NetworkVariable<T> container is however considered production ready for simple

 You must remember to add the